About National Insurance Company

-Ans: National Insurance car insurance will be issued with one-year validity and will have to be renewed every year.
-However, cars purchased post 1st September 2018 can be covered for three years.
+Ans: National car insurance will be issued with one-year validity and will have to be renewed every year.
+However, cars purchased post 1st September 2018 can be covered for three years under the bundled policy.

 Ans: Yes.
-You can renew your national car insurance online by going to the renewal section and entering the required details.
+You can renew your national car insurance online by filling up the renewal form with the required details.
 Once you pay the premium amount quoted, your car insurance policy will be renewed.

 Ans: Finding a car insurance company good is subjective and depends on a person’s personal choice.
-You can compare national car insurance with other motor insurance companies in India based on coverage, premium, incurred claim ratio, etc. You can easily compare different car insurance companies at Policybazaar.
+You can compare National car insurance with other motor insurance companies in India based on coverage, premium, incurred claim ratio, etc. You can easily compare different car insurance companies on websites like Policybazaar.com.